 In fall, the leaves change colors and the park becomes full of yellows and oranges.
 Temperatures also start to drop, making it a more pleasant hiking experience.

 I’ve visited Maquoketa Caves twice.
 The first time in mid June and the second time in mid May.
-Both were incredibly hot, but I think my luck is just terrible.
+Both were incredibly hot (with temperatures creeping above 90 degrees), but I think that’s just my luck.
 The good news is that the caves are cooler so when you explore the caves, you may find yourself getting a short break from the heat, and more importantly the humidity.

 How Long Do You Need at Maquoketa Caves State Park